rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 - Each stream has its unique ID, which will later be linked to the stream data;
 - Streams have 12 orders of magnitude from smallest brooks to major rivers;
-- All the options are available to user under "General", "Advanced" and "Very advanced" sections for any level of fine-tuning;
+- All the options are available to user under "General", "Advanced" and "Very advanced" sections for any level of fine-tuning.

 Further development will involve re-factoring of the code and making it ready to be published prior to implementing new features.
 For small dev reports follow